LVMH fashion and leather division disappoints in first quarter

 While the move was seen resulting in slower growth in the short term to benefit the brand longer term, some analysts still expected the volume slowdown to have been compensated by an 8 percent price increase in Europe last autumn and a 12 percent hike in Japan in February.

-Overall, LVMH's first-quarter sales rose 7 percent on a like-for-like basis to 6.947 billion euros ($9.09 billion), slightly above the average estimate of 6.904 billion in a Reuters analyst poll.
+Overall, LVMH's first-quarter sales rose 7 percent on a like-for-like basis to 6.947 billion euros (5.93 billion pounds), slightly above the average estimate of 6.904 billion in a Reuters analyst poll.

 The group said it had strong growth in Asia and the United States but noted the economic environment remained challenging and uncertain in Europe.
 The quarterly performance was in line with previous trends seen in the second half of 2012, it added.